-When encroachment, alteration or removal of a conservation area is permitted, habitat compensation or mitigation as a condition of development approval shall be required.
-The basis for mitigation shall be determined by using UMAM as the sole basis for evaluation.
-In the case where a mitigation bank has not been awarded credits using UMAM, the mitigation shall be no less than the following:
+When encroachment, alteration, or removal of a wetland or surface water is permitted, habitat compensation or mitigation as a condition of development approval shall be required.
+The basis for mitigation shall be determined by using Uniform Mitigation Assessment Method (UMAM) as the basis for evaluation, integrating any new rules and regulations into existing County programs.